theforeman/foreman_bootdisk/README.md

 from Foreman, so the current OS and build state will be provided by Foreman instead of being stored in the image.

-To generate the image from the web interface, view the host page, click the "Boot disk" button and select the image type from the menu.
+To generate the image from the web interface, view the host page and click the "Boot disk" button.

 To generate from the command line:

     foreman-rake bootdisk:generate:host NAME=foo.example.com

-Optionally set `TYPE=iso` or `TYPE=usb` to change the image type, or `OUTPUT=/path/foo.iso` to change the output destination.
+Optionally set `OUTPUT=/path/foo.iso` to change the output destination.

 ## Generic host group images